TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.8.md

 ---

-Yea, when I cry, and call for help, he shutteth out my prayer.
+Yes, when I cry, and call for help, he shuts out my prayer.